arabcoders/watchstate/FAQ.md

 ## I Keep receiving 'jellyfin' item 'id: name' is marked as 'played' vs local state 'unplayed'

-Sadly, this is due to bug in jellyfin, where it marks the item as played without updating the LastPlayedDate, and as such, watchstate doesn't really know the item has changed since last sync.
-Unfortunately, there is no way to fix this issue from our side for the `state:import` task as it working as intended.
+Jellyfin can mark an item as played without updating `LastPlayedDate`.
+WatchState uses that date to detect changes, so the `state:import` task cannot detect this change from the backend response.

-### Workarounds.
+### Workarounds

-There are two possible workarounds:
+There are two workarounds:

 ### (1) Webhooks (Recommended)

-However, we managed implemented a workaround for this issue using the webhooks as workaround, until jellyfin devs fixes the issue.
-Please enable webhooks for your jellyfin backend to avoid this issue.
+Enable webhooks for the Jellyfin backend.
+Webhook events include the state change even when `LastPlayedDate` is not updated.

-### (1) by special handling
+### (2) Special handling

-We have added an experimental workaround for this issue in the `state:import` command.
-To enable it, add the env `WS_CLIENTS_JELLYFIN_FIX_PLAYED` via the `Configuration > Environment` page.
-It's turned off by default as it may cause some issues as it's untested in production, so please use it with caution and report any issues you find.
+The `state:import` command has an experimental workaround.
+Enable it by adding `WS_CLIENTS_JELLYFIN_FIX_PLAYED` on the `Configuration > Environment` page.
+It is disabled by default because it has not been tested in production.

 ## DM001 (`error: dm001_stale_date`) - Item queued for re-processing.